artialex/artialex.github.io/public/notes/Java Objects.md

 # Java Objects

-- Fixed-size area inside *Java Heap*
-	- This is why arrays are of fixed size
+Java objects has fixed-size area inside *Java Heap*.
+This is why arrays are of fixed size

-- Object properties can't be referenced
+Object properties can't be referenced

-- Every object has its own identity
+Every object has its own identity

 ## Memory representation